Series · OpenClaw QuickStart · Chapter 6

 4. Summarizes both into a paragraph and pushes it to my Telegram

-That’s a real workflow.
-By the end you’ll have the bones to swap in your own data sources.
+This is a real workflow.
+By the end, you’ll have the structure to swap in your own data sources.
+But first, let’s understand the two systems we’re combining.

 A Skill lives at ~/.openclaw/skills/<name>/SKILL.md.
 Let’s write one for “summarize headlines”: